 B. Cremades & Asociados was founded in 1969 by Professor Bernardo M. Cremades.
 Since then, it has consolidated its reputation as a leading firm in international law with particular expertise in international commercial and investment arbitration.

-We have a team of approximately 20 lawyers with a high degree of specialization in our strategic areas.
-Our principal practice areas are national and international dispute resolution, and we also advise on corporate, financial, administrative and tax law.
+We have a team of 16 lawyers with a high degree of specialization in national and international dispute resolution.

 Unparalleled Experience in International Arbitration